 Routing Determination Function (RDF) - This functional entity, which may be integrated in a Location Server or in an LRF, provides routing information for an emergency session to the E-CSCF.

 Interconnection Border Control Function (IBCF) – This function is at the edge of the service provider network and represents the Network-to-Network Interface (NNI) or peering interconnection point between telephone service providers.
-It is the ingress and egress point for SIP calls between providers.
+It is the entry and exit point for SIP calls between providers.

 Interrogating Call Session Control Function (I-CSCF) – This component receives emergency call requests from the entry IBCF in an NG9-1-1 Emergency Services Network.
 The I-CSCF forwards the emergency call request to the provisioned (or pre-configured) E-CSCF in the NG9-1-1 Emergency Services Network.